sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 - As mentioned, you will need to compile the dll/so file using the same PostgreSQL version including architecture.
 - You can download the extension I used [here](https://github.com/sourceincite/tools/blob/master/pgpwn.c) but you will need to compile it yourself.
 </div>

+### Fun Facts

+<p class="cn" markdown="1">I initially reported this bug to ZDI which later told me that the vendor wasn't patching it.
+ZDI didn't release an advisory as zeroday because it is considered intended functionality.</p>

 ### Automation